sastrawi/sastrawi/README.en.md

 Credits
 --------

-- Nazief and Adriani Algorithm
-- Effective Techniques for Indonesian Text Retrieval.
-Jelita Asian B. Comp Sc.(Hons.)
-[2007]

 Algorithms and trademarks used in this library are the property of their respective owners.

+- Algoritma Nazief dan Adriani
+- Asian J. (2007) “Effective Techniques for Indonesian Text Retrieval”.
+PhD thesis School of Computer Science and Information Technology RMIT University Australia.